Trenton–Mercer Airport: Early history

 The first airplane to land at what is now Trenton–Mercer Airport touched down in 1907, in what was then Alfred Reeder's farm field, just off of Bear Tavern Road in Ewing.
 Twenty-two years later, in 1929, Skillman Airport opened to the public.

 During World War II, the nearby General Motors Inland Fisher Guide Plant ceased producing civilian vehicles and began making Grumman TBF Avenger carrier-based torpedo bombers for the United States Navy.
 Skillman Airport expanded at this time to accommodate test flights of this aircraft, and after the airport returned to county control following the end of the war, it was renamed Mercer County Airport.
 After the war, the navy reestablished a presence with the construction of Naval Air Warfare Center Trenton adjacent to the airport, which remained open until 1997.
-(Note: Former Naval Air Warfare Center Trenton, United States Navy.
-Retrieved October 28, 2014.
-"The former Naval Air Warfare Center (NAWC) Trenton is located in Ewing Township, New Jersey.
-The property is bordered to the north and west by Mercer County Airport, to the south by Parkway Avenue, and to the east by a railroad line.
-The property consists of approximately 528 acres of improved and unimproved land.
-The NAWC was operated by the U.S. Navy from 1951 until 1997 as a jet engine test facility.")